 - Snacking leads to more cavities, especially when you don’t clean your teeth after every time you indulge.

 - Soda and other drinks are loaded with sugar.
 When you consume them all day long, they coat your teeth with sugar, which encourages bacteria to grow.

 Treating a Hole in a Tooth

-The type of treatment you need depends on where the cavity is located, how deep the hole extends and how large it’s grown.
-The first step is to remove any decay and then your dentist fills the hole with porcelain, gold, silver or composite resin.
+The type of treatment you need depends on where the cavity is located, how deep the hole extends, and how large it’s grown.
+The first step is to remove any decay.
+Then your dentist fills the hole with porcelain, gold, silver, or composite resin.
 The most popular fillings are tooth-colored, so they don’t stand out.